 State law requires the District to notify students and their parents/guardians that school officials may request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.
-This request may be made only if there is reasonable
+This request may be made only if there is reasonable cause to believe that the student's account contains evidence that he or she violated a school disciplinary rule or Board policy.

-Administrative Procedure 7:140-R3 Use of Canine Search Units for Building, Grounds, Lockers, and/or Automobiles
+Administrative Procedure 7:140-R3 Use of Canine Search Units for Building, Grounds, Lockers, and/or Automobiles principal will arrange with the police department the date, time, and location that the search is to be conducted.